 Real Christmas Trees

 On the one hand, the procurement of a real pine tree involves killing a live organism that had worked for the last 8-10 years converting carbon dioxide into oxygen, an important process considering the current state of our environment.
-However, the majority of holiday trees are grown as crops on Christmas tree farms rather than in the wild, and are thus replaced by at least another tree once felled.
-Further, oftentimes these farms are placed on hillsides where other crops may not survive, taking advantage of lesser-used space.
+However, the majority of holiday trees are grown as crops on Christmas tree farms rather than in the wild, and are thus replaced by at least one other tree once felled.
+Further, oftentimes these farms are placed on hillsides where other crops may not survive, taking advantage of lesser-used agricultural space.

 Real Christmas trees can be “recycled,” meaning they can be chipped into mulch or saw dust and used for other purposes, thus rendering them more useful and certainly more biodegradable than artificial trees.

-However, similar to the minute amount of plastic water bottles that are truly recylced, I tend to question just how many Christmas trees are actually disposed of properly, rather than tossed into landfills.
-Even as a biodegradable item, if disposed of in a landfill Christmas trees will generate harmful gases during breakdown, as landfills don’t allow for enough airflow or space for a natural biodegredation.
+However, similar to the minute amount of plastic water bottles that are truly recycled, I tend to question just how many Christmas trees are actually disposed of properly, rather than tossed into landfills.
+Even as a biodegradable item, if disposed of in a landfill Christmas trees will generate harmful gases during breakdown, as landfills don’t allow for enough airflow or space for a natural bio-degredation.
 Something else that shouldn’t be overlooked is the use of pesticides on the growing process of natural trees.

 Artificial Christmas Trees

 Artificial trees can be used year after year if taken care of properly.
 They have a lower flammability risk than real trees, and may be cheaper.